 Visitor Information & Covid-19

 *Please read below for more information on our re-opening including health and safety measures that will be put in place before attending the park.
 Pre-booking via our website is no longer essential as we are a small attraction with ample space.
 We will continue to review this decision to ensure our visitors can social distance and feel safe around the park.
-Our Track & Trace QR code will be positioned at the entrance of the park.

 During the Coronavirus pandemic the health and wellbeing of our staff, students, visitors and contractors is our number one priority.
 We can all help control the virus if we all stay alert and follow government guidance.